Breast Cancer Survival Rates in Men

 Understanding the numbers

-• These numbers don’t take everything into account.
+- These numbers don’t take everything into account.
 Survival rates are grouped based on how far the cancer has spread.
-But other factors, such as your age and overall health, whether the cancer cells have certain gene or protein changes, and how well the cancer responds to treatment, can also affect your outlook.
+But other factors, such as your age and overall health, the type of breast cancer you have, whether the cancer cells have certain gene or protein changes, and how well the cancer responds to treatment, can also affect your outlook.

-• Men now being diagnosed with breast cancer may have a better outlook than these numbers show.
-Treatments improve over time, and these numbers are based on men who were diagnosed and treated at least 5 years earlier.
+- Men now being diagnosed with breast cancer may have a better outlook than these numbers show.
+Treatments have improved over time, and these numbers are based on men who were diagnosed and treated at least 5 years earlier.

 American Cancer Society Emails